Nintendo beats forecasts on Mario Wii U lift, on track for full-year profit

 OSAKA Japan Japanese video game maker Nintendo Co vaulted to an unexpected quarterly operating profit as new game "Mario Kart 8" stoked sales of its Wii U console, bolstering hopes it was on track for its first annual profit in four years.

-A weaker yen also boosted the value of its overseas earnings, and the company on Wednesday reported an operating profit of 9.3 billion yen (53.36 million pounds) in its fiscal second quarter, compared with an 18 billion yen operating loss a year earlier.
+A weaker yen also boosted the value of its overseas earnings, and the company on Wednesday reported an operating profit of 9.3 billion yen ($86 million) in its fiscal second quarter, compared with an 18 billion yen operating loss a year earlier.
 Analysts on average had expected a 3.7 billion yen loss for July-September, according to Thomson Reuters Starmine.

 As well as facing the challenge of free mobile games played on phones and tablet computers, Nintendo has struggled to keep pace with Sony Corp and Microsoft Corp, now dominant in the home video console market.